 I’d heard about one suicide attempt, but three was news to me.
-Although to put things in perspective, in the joint one doesn’t have to be a pedophile to want to take their own life.
+Although to put things in perspective, in the joint one doesn’t have to be a pedophile to want to kill themselves.
+It happens frequently.

 On Toft’s bedside table was what you’d expect to see in a hospital room … a plastic food tray, a glass of water with a straw poking out, a box of tissues, the usual.
 But I didn’t see something I thought should be there …

 “It’s packed away somewhere in my belongings,” Toft responded.
 “My Bible is small … it’s a bit hard to read now anyway …”

 We said our goodbyes and I was soon standing by the elevators.

 In 30 minutes or so I returned holding a new, modern King James version of the Bible [with large print].
 I handed it to Toft.
 “My, my,” he said, fighting back the tears.
 “My, my …”